Liverpool’s interactive 3D model

 The Hobs 3D team then took all the elements to Mann Island and assembled the final display.

 The 3D printed model of Liverpool is in constant use and located at the heart of RIBA North.
-This model shows the power of combining digital and physical models and has been useful to physically illustrating Liverpool’s every-changing urban developments, showcasing the past, present and future.
+This model shows the power of Combining 3D printing and traditional model making and has been useful to physically illustrating Liverpool’s every-changing urban developments, showcasing the past, present and future.

 The resulting model is a sustainable asset for Liverpool and will assist the delivery of future developments and help stakeholders make informed decisions.
 In addition, the model will also help clients deliver their projects and strengthen relationships between public and private sector partners.